n3s0/n3s0.github.io/_pages/projects.md

 ## Standards

-Links to standards I follow for code and development documentation.
+Links to standards I follow for the blog and project documentation.

 Nothing to display just yet.